Donto Festival: A traditional New Year's event [Miyagi Prefecture]

 Pine Taki Festival

-The largest of these is the Matsutaki Festival at Osaki Hachimangu Shrine.
-With a history of 300 years, it attracts over 100,000 visitors every year.
-In 2005, it was designated an intangible folk cultural property of Sendai City
+Among them, the largest in scale is the Matsutaki Festival at Osaki Hachimangu Shrine.
+With a history of 300 years, it attracts more than 100,000 visitors every year.
+In 2005, itan Intangible Folk Cultural Property of Sendai Citywas designated as

-Wearing tabi socks and straw sandals, they carry a bell in their right hand and a lantern in their left, and set off on foot for the sacred fire several kilometers away.
-They hold paper in their mouths to prevent breathing on the gods, making this a solemn event that lacks the bravery of a summer festival.
+wear tabi socks and straw sandals, carry a bell in their right hand and a lantern in their left, and walk for miles to reach the sacred fire.
+They also hold a piece of paper in their mouths to avoid breathing on the gods, making it a solemn event rather than the boisterous summer festivals.

 It is said that the festival originated when a Sendai sake brewer started it to pray for safe brewing and ginjo production, but it is said to have become established by the mid-Edo period.
 Today, it is a winter tradition in Sendai, with around 3,000 people visiting the festival and can be seen on the pedestrian deck and Chuo Dori